priyanshuarora1/priyanshuarora1/README.md

 <h3 align="center">I'm a passionate Backend Developer from India.</h3>

-## 🙋‍♂️ About Me
-- 🔭 I’m a Fourth Year Computer Science And Engineering Student from ABES Engineering College, Ghaziabad
+- 🔭 I have pursued my Engineering from ABES Engineering College, Ghaziabad

-- 🔭 I’m currently working as an Intern Developer in **[Medly Software Systems](https://medly.com/en-us)**
+- 🔭 Working as a SDE-1 in **[Medly Software Systems](https://medly.com/en-us)**

 - 🌱 I’m currently learning **Kotlin and React.**